Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

-Starlight attenuation is maximized when equal-intensity fields are injected into the tri-coupler's outport waveguides with a 180° phase offset.
-This maximum attenuation at 180° offset should be achromatic.
-Exoplanet throughput into the central output port is maximized when equal intensity fields are injected into the outer tri-coupler waveguides at a 0° phase offset.
-This is naturally chromatic.
-Hence, the length of each coupler was set to maximize the exoplanet light into the central port, where starlight is attenuated.
-The exception to this was the tapered tri-coupler that required a systematic approach to probing the parameter space to maximize the exoplanet light.
+This work prioritizes exoplanet throughput (including system loss) followed by starlight suppression.
+However, to stabilize the null, fringe tracking is required, making fringe tracking and starlight suppression equally important.
+The optimization process for each tri-coupler focused on directing exoplanet light to the central output port at 1.55\,\si{\um}, with fringe tracking secondary.

-A simple method for identifying the exoplanet's light throughput is to run the couplers in reverse, treating them as 50:50 splitters: reversing the simulation to inject a beam into the central port and determining the length at an equal split.
-Splitting the light maximally into the outer ports, primarily by alternating the coupler's length, corresponds to the coupler length that maximizes the exoplanet light when injecting into the outer input ports and subsequently coupling into the central output port.
+A simple method for identifying the exoplanet's throughput is to run the couplers in reverse: injecting light into the central input port and simulating the 50:50 splitting ratio.
+The length at which equal splitting is obtained was the length selected for this work.
 Future experimental verification will use this as a quick method to test exoplanet throughput and achromaticity.
-Examples of the splitting ratio, the maximized exoplanet light into the central output port, and the starlight extinction in the central output for each tri-coupler are shown in Fig.\,\ref{fig:BP_Examples}.
-The bends employed before the input and output ports -- Cosine S-bends for lower losses at a small length~\cite{Kruse2015} -- have a minimum 850\,\si{\um} radius to maximize compactness with the tradeoff of radiative losses.
-All other parameters were optimized for throughput with compactness as a secondary priority.
+Examples of the splitting ratio, the maximized exoplanet light into the central output port, and the starlight attenuation in the central output for each tri-coupler are shown in Fig.\,\ref{fig:BP_Examples}.